sabanyelkenci/html-css-git-exercises/readme.md

 npm install
 ```

 Carefully read the messages that appear.
 Are there any errors?
-If so, please ask a mentor for help.
+If so, please ask a classmate for help.

 ### Begin working on the exercises